muratk5n/thirdwave/en/README.md

 Out[1]: 'enough energy for 13664 homes'
 ```

-That is enough energy for a largish LA neighborhood BTW..
+That is enough energy for a largish LA neighborhood..
 Silver Lake,
 Los Feliz, Koreatown.
 Or Encino, East Holywood..
 A single
 plant.
 Generating energy from waste.